Setting up the GISCARTA platform

 Single symbol

 This style is applicable to all spatial elements and refers to a single display for all objects in the layer.
-It is possible to customize the symbol, size, fill, border (see Figure 1).
+It is possible to customise the symbol, size, fill, border (see Figure 1).
+For point layers, you can also upload your own symbol in svg format and up to 400kb in size (see Figure 2).

 Symbol by one attribute